MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/manage-sharepoint-site-groups-with-powershell.md

 - Ent_Office_Other
 - SPO_Content
 ms.assetid: d0d3877a-831f-4744-96b0-d8167f06cca2
-description: "Summary: Use PowerShell for Microsoft 365 to manage SharePoint Online site groups."
+description: "Summary: Use PowerShell to manage SharePoint Online site groups."
 ---

-# Manage SharePoint Online site groups with PowerShell for Microsoft 365
+# Manage SharePoint Online site groups with PowerShell

+*This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

 Although you can use the Microsoft 365 admin center, you can also use PowerShell for Microsoft 365 to manage your SharePoint Online site groups.